mchlol/todo/README.md

 # To do list - WIP

+*This project is on hold until August 2023 while I complete a 3 month bootcamp*

 Time to tackle the ol' to do list app.
 This project is part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) curriculum.
 The code for this project does contain a lot of comments and console logs.
 As this is a beginner project, at this point I plan to leave them *for my own reference*.